Feedback

 or comment

-must be defined in order to pass validation in the Bucket API.
+must be defined in order to pass validation in the

 Examples of a HTML-form that collects the relevant data can be found in feedback.html and feedback.jsx.